 - Each Division will have a berth to the GSWS.
-That berth is determined by a double-elimination tournament in each division.
+That berth is awarded to the league season winner in each division.

 - Home team and/or seed order will be determined by the teams’ winning percentage of regular season final standings.
 In case of a tie, runs scored minus runs given up will be used.
 Then coin flip.

 - The playoff will be held on the final weekend of play and the tournament schedule will be approved by the Manager’s Council in advance.

 - Within one week of winning the berth, each team must formally and finally declare their intentions to attend the GSWS2018 to the Commissioner.
 If the team winning the GSWS berth does not accept it, the second place team is awarded the berth, and so on.

 - The NSL will pay the GSWS Entry Fee for the both the C and D Division playoff winners.